-Already, 2016 has seen several mega successful collaborations between social media influencers and multinational companies.
-That’s going to grow even more in 2017.
+Already, we’ve seen several mega successful collaborations between social media influencers and multinational companies.
+That’s going to grow even more in 2020.

 Use of influencer marketing will give your brand the recognition it deserves on the market, even as getting user attention gets more complicated every day.

 You may need to start cultivating social media influencers to stand behind your brand.
 Beyond just using any popular person, you need to find the right individual who will be able to represent your brand properly and give you the needed value.